Notable People

 Why Ray Gelato belongs here

-Ray Gelato belongs in the archive because he kept a whole vocabulary of public music alive and doing real work.
-He did not just preserve swing.
-He kept it in clubs, on festival stages, in Christmas residencies, at weddings, and in the ordinary circuits where style becomes memory by being repeated well.
+Ray Gelato belongs in the archive because he kept a whole vocabulary of public music alive and doing public work.
+He preserved swing by keeping it in clubs, on festival stages, in Christmas residencies, at weddings, and in the ordinary circuits where style becomes memory by being repeated well.